 To install Windows drivers, insert the Power Installer support CD-ROM disc in the system's CD-ROM (or other optical drive) and wait for the Power Installer interface to automatically load.
 If it doesn't start, run the Power Installer interface directly from the disc by running Setup.
 The Power Installer main screen will appear.
-Click on this motherboard's model number to open the section for this board.
+Click on a motherboard model number to open the section for it.